ericbooth906/ericbooth906/README.md

 - Hawaii

 ---
 I have also learned how to insert photos.
-Here is a picture of me looking exceptionally cool.
+Here is a picture of me looking exceptionally cool on a whale watch boat.
 ![IMG_9087 =250x250](https://user-images.githubusercontent.com/113112813/189143110-80231a24-6c61-45a9-81a0-f278f669d004.JPG)

+Look!
+I learned how to hightlight a paragraph and add sound :trumpet: /play tada

 <!--
 **ericbooth906/ericbooth906** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.